-Dr Maggie Ju helped many people live with pain free and help them to improve their quality of life greatly.
+Dr Maggie Ju helps many people living with pain free and helps them to improve their quality of life greatly.

 Pain relief with acupuncture:

 If you don't have pain, you can never imagine how terrible to live with a pain.
 Chronic pain is a common condition in adults and almost everyone has experienced chronic pain at some points of their life.
 Pain can happen anywhere of the body from the head to the toes.